intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Latency metrics

+/* Maybe move to appendix ? */

-End-to-end latency is the time it takes for a particular segment to traverse the entire network path from the user to their destionation.
+End-to-end latency is the time that a particular packet takes to traverse the network path from the user to their destination and back.
 The end-to-end latency comprises several components:

 1. The propagation delay, which reflects the path distance and the individual